 If, like our family, you don’t live in a city or town serviced by Amtrak, you may not be familiar with the Amtrak Rail Pass.
 I wasn’t very familiar myself, until I began planning our upcoming vacation.
-The Rail Pass is an option for those who are planning to travel by train touring the country (or California).
-For one price per person, you can travel for a period of 15-45 days across the U.S. or 7-days in California.
-For purposes of this article, I will be referring to the Rail Passes that allow for travel by train across the country.
+The USA Rail Pass is an option for those who are planning to travel by train touring the country.
+For one price per person, you can travel 10 segments for a period of 30 days, across the U.S.

 From the time you board a train until you exit it is considered one segment, no matter how long the distance.
 Our family will begin our first segment of travel in Chicago, aboard the California Zephyr.
 We will ride this train all the way to California, where we will spend the bulk of our trip, and then return to Chicago aboard a different train (and route), the Southwest Chief.
 During our trip, we will ride through the Rocky Mountains, stopping in Denver, CO and Salt Lake City, UT, Yosemite National Park, San Francisco, Sacramento, and the Grand Canyon, among other places.
 Planning a trip of this magnitude is no small feat, which means I have already been researching and planning even though we are several months from travel.

 In my research, I have learned so much about how travel by train works: the benefits, possible pitfalls, expectations, a few tips and trips, and more.
 But, you may be wondering: Why travel by train?
 Before I get to all the must-have information for planning a road trip with an Amtrak Rail Pass, let’s talk a bit about the benefits of travel by train.

 Comfort and Relaxation